Which Types Of Employee Does The Employer Have To Pay Contributions For?

 In conclusion, employers have a number of things to think about when paying and managing auto enrolment contributions.
 The first step is ascertaining exactly which employees will be automatically enrolled or can opt in to automatic enrolment, and how much you need to pay into their pension schemes.
 Then you need to communicate with your chosen pension provider how you will pay the contributions, when you will pay the contributions, and how much the contributions will be.
 Keeping appropriate records of your contributions and regularly communicating with your pension provider are also key.

-If you have not yet set up your workplace pension, we can do it quickly and for free.
-Please click here to create your company workplace pension.
+If you have not yet set up your workplace pension, we can do it quickly.
+Please click here to create yours.